MajorZiploc/tooling_notes/art/blender/notes.md

 Click Retarget Animation
   if you get crazy stretching then the mappings are wrong if limbs dont align with Mixamo rig, then you need to change your riggify rig settigs to use FK instead of IK for all limbs if using FK (1.0) else invert this (0.0)
+  NOTE: to see these controls in N: Tool of pose_mode of your riggify rig
+    a -- select all

 ### Fix Timeline for keyframes of animation
-If keyframes dont show up in Timeline insert a new keyframe at the last frame while mouse on viewport - press i to insert keyframe
+NOTE: you must be in pose_mode of a rig with all bones selected to ensure keyframes show up on Timeline If keyframes dont show up in Timeline insert a new keyframe at the last frame while mouse on viewport - press i to insert keyframe